NET WORTH: $6.1 billion

 FUNDING AREAS: STEM Education, Early Childhood Learning

-OVERVIEW: Math whizzes John Overdeck and his wife Laura Overdeck move their philanthropic contributions through the young Overdeck Family Foundation, which was established in 2011.
-The mission of the foundation is to "advance learning so that all kids realize their greatest potential."
-A lot of Overdeck's philanthropy is laser-focused on STEM education, giving to a select few outfits, including Johns Hopkins University and Khan Academy.
-Overdeck sits on the board of directors of the Robin Hood Foundation, and is acting chair of the National Museum of Mathematics, which he helped create.
-Laura, meanwhile, also founded Bedtime Math, a nonprofit that hopes to put math on equal footing with the bedtime story.
+OVERVIEW: Math whizzes John Overdeck and his wife Laura Overdeck conduct their philanthropy through the Overdeck Family Foundation, which was established in 2011.
+The foundation’s mission is to "advance learning so that all kids realize their greatest potential."
+Much of Overdeck's philanthropy is focused on STEM education, giving to a select few outfits.

 EDUCATION: Overdeck's education philanthropy has four key components: "early impact," "exceptional educators, "innovative schools," and "inspired minds."
 In terms of early impact, Overdeck sits on the board of directors at the Robin Hood Foundation, the New York City anti poverty giant that also runs education programming.
 One of these education efforts is the Early Childhood Research Initiative (ECRI), a multiyear project between the Robin Hood Foundation and MDRC that aims to study the long-term effects of various early childhood programs.
 The Overdecks support ECRI, and are described as lead funders of the initiative.
 Overdeck has also supported the Harlem Children's Zone within its early impact strategy.

-STEM EDUCATION: Given the couple's deep mathematics background, it's no surprise that a priority of the Overdeck Family Foundation is STEM education.
-They've supported Khan Academy, the personalized online learning giant.
-Laura Overdeck is also the former chair for the Johns Hopkins’ Center for Talented Youth (CTY), which they couple has supported.
+STEM EDUCATION: Given the couple's mathematics background, it is no surprise that STEM education is a priority of the Overdeck Family Foundation.
+They have supported Khan Academy, the personalized online learning giant.
+Laura Overdeck is also the former chair for the Johns Hopkins’ Center for Talented Youth (CTY).
 Laura is vice chair of the board of trustees at the Liberty Science Center in New Jersey, which the couple has supported as well.
 Other grantees have included NJ STEM Teaching Fellowship and Drew University in New Jersey.

-LOOKING AHEAD: Grantseekers should also keep an eye on Bedtime Math, a nonprofit founded by Laura, which aims to position math as a fun, necessary and critical component in life.
-In a TED talk, Laura spoke about so-called "math anxiety" and how women in particular can be empowered in math so that they are more represented in STEM fields.
+LOOKING AHEAD: Grantseekers should also keep an eye on Bedtime Math, which aims to position math as a fun, necessary and critical component in life.
 Understanding Bedtime Math is particularly essential for grantseekers, because as of right now, the Overdeck Family Foundation is only accepting unsolicited grant proposals for "large initiatives that will expand the reach of Bedtime Math."